sudeshnashetty1919/germanIsCalling/README.md

   IDE (IntelliJ/Eclipse): For coding and testing, use an Integrated Development Environment (IDE) such as Eclipse or IntelliJ.(I've utilized Eclipse.)

+  Setup chrome driver path in your environment variables path.

  Technologies Used

     1. Java